 Baltimore Checkerspot Butterflies

 The Baltimore Checkerspot has been spotted at the farm.
-Likely owed to our wetlands and expanses of meadow and hay fields at soule, this butterfly has been spotted in a number of areas around the farm from the community gardens to the back fields at the farm.
+Likely owed to our wetlands and expanses of meadow and hay fields at Soule, this butterfly has been spotted in a number of areas around the farm from the community gardens to the back fields.

 More information about this species can be found at the Mass Audubon Butterfly website.